 P or N —Passed or Not Passed (undergraduate students only).
 These grades do not affect grade point averages, but undergraduate courses completed with grade of P may count toward a degree.

 S, M, or U — Satisfactory, Marginal, or Unsatisfactory performance in non-degree courses and in certain designated courses such as field work, practicums and internships.
 These grades do not affect grade point averages.

-The mark of I (Incomplete) is given to an undergraduate student when he/she has not completed all of the course work as planned for the term and when there is, in the judgment of the instructor, a reasonable probability that the student will complete the course successfully without again attending regular class sessions.
+The mark of I (Incomplete) is given to a student when he/she has not completed all of the course work as planned for the term and when there is, in the judgment of the instructor, a reasonable probability that the student will complete the course successfully without again attending regular class sessions.
 The student should be passing at the time the grade of I is given.
 A written contract specifying the work to be completed should be signed by the student and instructor.
 Responsibility for completing all course work rests with the student.

 The mark of I will be changed to a letter grade when the student completes the course work as arranged with the instructor or, if the instructor has left the University, with the Chairperson of the department or other instructional unit.
 Work must be completed within one calendar year.
 There are NO extensions.

 The mark of I will not be awarded if, in the instructor's judgment, it is necessary for the student to attend subsequent sessions of the class.
 If regular attendance is necessary to complete coursework, the student must register for the class for the semester in which attendance is planned.
 The student will be assessed tuition and applicable fees for the second registration.
 If the student decides to register for the course, subsequent to the assignment of an I, then the mark of I for the original election will be changed to a Withdrawal/Passing (WP), and the student will be responsible for tuition and applicable fees for the second registration.
 Students are responsible for notifying their department and the department offering the course that they have reregistered for the course so that the I is not changed to an F.